ruby-rdf/rdf-rdfa/README.markdown

           </body>
         </html>

-    Options passed to the Writer are used to supply _lang_, _profile_ and _base_ locals.
+    Options passed to the Writer are used to supply _lang_ and _base_ locals.
-    _prefix_ is generated based upon prefixes found from default or supplied profiles, as well as those provided by a previous Reader. _title_ is taken from the first top-level subject having an appropriate title property (as defined by the _heading_predicates_ option).
+    _prefix_ is generated based upon prefixes found from the default profiles, as well as those provided by a previous Reader. _title_ is taken from the first top-level subject having an appropriate title property (as defined by the _heading_predicates_ option).